Panzerschrek/U-00DC-Sprache/Build system.md

 There should be a mechanism to detect and report errors when public headers of a target include headers of its private dependencies.

+Source files are generally specified using paths relative to the root build script file.
+Specifying files outside the directory of the root build script file shouldn't't be allowed.
+But there should be an exception for generated files.

+Besides Ü files it should be possible to compile LLVM source code files (also known as IR code).
+It may be useful for implementing functionality impossible in Ü, like for foreign code interaction.
+This should work, since Ü compiler can also compile LLVM source files.

 ### Build script stage file generation